eye-division/jennyblyth/_gallery/chloe-fremantle.md

   July 2023

-  A selection of paintings from 'Light Seeking Light' below.&nbsp; Beautiful summer paintings that reference colourfield, surrealism and abstraction.&nbsp;
+  A selection of paintings from 'Light Seeking Light' below.
+Beautiful summer paintings that reference colourfield, surrealism and abstraction.
 Chloe Fremantle is a member of the Royal Watercolour Society and has been painting and exhibiting internationally for forty years with work in international Collections.
-She has lived in New York and Italy and now splits her studio time between London and the Alpes Maritime on the Cote d'Azur.&nbsp; Chloe has a terrific palette, capturing the light and joy of the Mediterranean and her paintings impart surprisingly a wonderful calm that comes from a natural union that she achieves in her compositions.
+She has lived in New York and Italy and now splits her studio time between London and the Alpes Maritime on the Cote d'Azur.
+Chloe has a terrific palette, capturing the light and joy of the Mediterranean and her paintings impart surprisingly a wonderful calm that comes from a natural union that she achieves in her compositions.

   ##### **Chloe Fremantle & Peter Blegvad**

-  ##### **'Light Seeking Light'&nbsp; November 2022&nbsp;** curated by Jenny
+  ##### **'Light Seeking Light' November 2022**  curated by Jenny Blyth
-  Blyth

   ##### **Royal Watercolour Society Galleries**

-  ##### **London WC2 &nbsp;**
+  ##### **London WC2**

   ##### **​**

-  ***'Colour and I are one.&nbsp; I am a painter’ Paul Klee***
+  ***'Colour and I are one.
+I am a painter’ Paul Klee***

   Colour influences our perceptions, affecting our behaviour and our moods